 The opponents of the revised Law on Inspection BÜPF have started to collect signatures for the referendum.
 On Tuesday they presented their arguments.
-No say the opponents to the associated violations of fundamental- and liberties, particularly but not only are the methods described in BÜPF, as the smuggling of State Trojan opponents an eyesore.
+No say the opponents to the associated violations of fundamental- and liberties, but especially, not only are the methods described in BÜPF, as the smuggling of State Trojan opponents an eyesore.

 Opponents now have until 7.
 May time, 50’000 collect signatures, what will hopefully succeed.
-Who wants to actively help, to get the signatures together, takes on Stop BÜPF all it takes to, Signature bow, Passersby stop and brochures.
-Good luck!
+Who wants to actively help, to get the signatures together, takes on Stop BÜPF all it takes to, Signature bow, Passers-by stop and brochures. good luck!